Bill Delamain San Francisco

 JOHN CHEVY CHASE

 Who did the killing?
-French intelligence officers?
+French intelligence officers?c sea

 "Mr. Mostefaï [...] had been under surveillance since 2010, having been flagged in a French security services database as someone who had fallen under the influence of extremist Islamist beliefs"